The Eras

 The music school facilities added with the L. Austin Weeks Center for Recording and Performance (1990) and the Marta and L. Austin Weeks Music Library and Technology Center (2005).
 Phillip and Patricia Frost gifted $33 million to the university in 2003 for the school, which was renamed the Phillip and Patricia Frost School of Music.

 David Boyle retired in 2000 and was succeeded by Edward Asmus (2000).
 Richard Fiese left in 2000 and the department relied on visiting professors Stanley and Lois Schleuter and George Heller for two years until hiring Stephen Zdzinski in 2002.
+Brian Powell joined the music education department in 2010 with a joint appointment in strings.

 Music Education Faculty 2005